Quick Guide to Fixing Computer Hardware

 Every computer has internal sensors that immediately shut down the system to prevent electronics damage if the temperature gets too high.
 Since you can not relate the timing of the shutdowns to your actions, they appear random.

-To fix overheating, ensure all fan(s) are spinning when they should.
+Fix Overheating: To fix overheating, ensure all fan(s) are spinning when they should.
 Unclog the air vents.
 Make sure you aren't blocking the vents by placing the laptop on your lap or pushing your desktop up against a flush surface.
 Don't pre-heat a laptop by leaving it in the direct sunlight or in a car window.
 Use the computer in an air-conditioned room.

 Open the computer and remove dust, especially that coating circuitry.
 Since static electricity kills electronics, don't rub circuitry with a dust rag.
 Blow out dust with an inexpensive canister of compressed air.